Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 - Option 2: hire a 2WD (saloon) car.
 A saloon car is considerably cheaper, so if you want to visit Oman but have a very strict budget a saloon car would be a very suitable alternative.
 However, and I want to stress this one more time, off-road driving in Oman is awesome so I highly recommend option 1!

-Is Oman expensive to travel?
+Is Oman expensive to travel to?

 For option number 1 (with the 4×4 car) you can manage an average daily budget of €123 for a couple.